padrinobook/padrinobook/01-introduction.md

 - **public**: Place where you put global available files to be available for the public audience of your page like images folder, JavaScript files, or stylesheets
 - **tmp**: d'oh still don't know it

+## Git ##

+You will ask: "Why the hack should I use version control?", and I will say: "Why should you want to shot a bullet through your head by yourself?".
+This metaphor is harsh but express exactly what I think - without version control you are lost.
+Git helps to detect changes in your code base, to better collaborate with other people, and to get out of the pit when you break something badly.
+You can experiment in *branches* to create running code, or to build a prototype to test design and technical limitation.

+Except from Git, there are other version control system like [cvs](url "cvs"), [svn](url "svn"), or [mercurial]( "mercurial") - just to name a few.
+Git has many topics, and this book should not focus how to apply every command of it in this project - I will just explain the things which are important for this Rails projects.
+I highly recommend [Scott Schacons]( "Scott Schacons") book [Pro git]( "Pro git") book - it covers a lot of grass about git, and explaining its internals and fundamentals with beautiful images (like my images in this book created with omnigraffle).

+### Installation plus least configuration ###

+We want to get the least possible thing to be working.
+Follow the [instruction section]( "instruction section") of the **Pro git** book on your local machine.
+After that you need to setup your email address (so that other can see who blames the last lines of code) and your user name:

+    $ git config --global user.name "wikimatze"
+    $ git config --global user.email "matthias.guenther@wikimatze.de"

+It is possible to define [git aliases]( "git aliases") for comment commands so that you have to hack less chars.
+But this is the first time you are using git, repeating commands is the best way to learn, and everyone has a different opinion what aliases should be used, I will not create further configurations.

+### Get started with 'git init' ###